gottadiveintopython/kivy/doc/sources/gettingstarted/layouts.rst

         Widgets can be anchored to the 'top', 'bottom', 'left', 'right' or 'center'.
     :mod:`BoxLayout <kivy.uix.boxlayout>`:
-        Widgets are arranged sequentially, in either a 'vertical' or a 'horizontal' orientation.
+        Widgets are arranged sequentially, in a 'lr' (left to right) or 'bt' (bottom to top) orientation.
     :mod:`FloatLayout <kivy.uix.floatlayout>`:
         Widgets are essentially unrestricted.
     :mod:`RelativeLayout <kivy.uix.relativelayout>`: